-Close political, economic and cultural ties have existed between Germany and Finland since the Hanseatic era and the Reformation.
+Germany and Finland have enjoyed close political, economic and cultural ties since the Hanseatic era and the Reformation.

-The year 2018 marks the 100th anniversary of the establishment of diplomatic relations.
-After the Second World War, the traditionally good relations between Finland and Germany were soon restored, to begin with mainly in the economic and cultural spheres.
+2018 marked the centenary of diplomatic relations between the two countries.
+After the Second World War, the traditionally good relations between Finland and Germany were soon restored, initially mainly in the economic and cultural spheres.
 Official bilateral relations were resumed in 1953 with the setting up of trade missions in Cologne and Helsinki.
 Diplomatic relations between the Republic of Finland and the Federal Republic of Germany were re-established on 7 January 1973.

-Finland celebrated the centenary of its independence in 2017.
-Germany played an active role in the celebrations through various events.
+In 2017, Finland celebrated the centenary of its independence.
+Germany played an active part in the celebrations, holding various events.

-Close contacts also exist between the two countries’ federal and state parliaments.
-The German-Nordic Parliamentary Friendship Group in the German Bundestag maintains long-standing ties with the Finnish-German Group of Parliamentarians in the Finnish Eduskunta.
+There are also close contacts between the two countries parliaments at both federal and Land level.
+The German-Nordic Parliamentary Friendship Group in the German Bundestag has long-standing ties with the Finnish-German Group of Parliamentarians in the Parliament of Finland.
 There is also intensive exchange between the two parliaments’ committees.

-Germany is one of the top destinations for Finnish investment.
-Around 440 Finnish businesses have invested in Germany, mainly companies in the paper industry (Stora Enso, UPM-Kymmene Oyj and Metsä Group) that are already well established in Germany.
-The activities of German companies in Finland have increased in recent years.
-Some 330 German firms currently operate in Finland, including many long‑established companies.
+Germany is one of the main destinations for Finnish investment.
+Around 440 Finnish businesses have invested in Germany, mainly companies in the paper industry (Stora Enso, UPM-Kymmene Oyj and the Metsä Group) that are already established in Germany, but also the energy company Fortum.
+German companies have become more active in Finland in recent years.
+Some 330 German firms currently operate in Finland, including many long-standing companies.

-Finnish‑German relations are based on centuries-old traditions whose influence still makes itself felt, especially in academic life, culture and jurisprudence.
+The influence of the centuries-old traditions of Finnish-German relations can still be felt, especially in academic life, culture and legal affairs.
 However, since around 1960 German has ceded its status as the principal foreign language to English.

 Besides fostering the German language, a key concern of German cultural policy in Finland is promoting Germany as a place to study.

-Well received is the support provided in this area by the German Academic Exchange Service (DAAD), which has lectors working in Helsinki and Turku, the Educational Exchange Service (PAD), which has a German language advisor working in the country, as well as the Alexander von Humboldt Foundation and other cultural intermediaries.
+The support provided in this area by the German Academic Exchange Service, which has a lector working in Helsinki and language assistants in several cities, is well received, as are the measures by the Educational Exchange Service (PAD), which has a German language consultant in Finland, the Alexander von Humboldt Foundation and other intermediary organisations.

-The Goethe-Institut in Finland, which is based in Helsinki, makes a significant contribution to lively cultural exchange.
-Other major pillars of cultural relations are the Deutsche Schule Helsinki, the Deutsche Bibliothek Helsinki and the German Evangelical-Lutheran Congregation in Finland, all of which were established back in the second half of the 19th century.
+The Helsinki-based Goethe-Institut in Finland makes a significant contribution to lively cultural exchange.
+Other major pillars of cultural relations are the German School and the German Library in Helsinki and the German Lutheran community in Finland, all of which were established as far back as the second half of the 19th century.

-In the non-governmental sector, there are a whole host of other players involved in cultural exchange.
-In addition to numerous visits and personal contacts between artists, scientists and academics from the two countries, a wide range of cultural exchange programmes are conducted by the more than 30 Finnish-German cultural associations in Finland as well as by the more than 70 local chapters of the Deutsch-Finnische Gesellschaft – one of the largest bilateral societies of its kind in Germany – and the Berlin-based Finnish Institute in Germany.
-Activities are also carried out as part of the 70 or so town and municipality twinning arrangements, including exchanges for pupils and young people.
-Germany remains a popular place for Finnish students to study.
+In the non-governmental sector, there is a whole host of other players.
+In addition to numerous visits and personal contacts between artists, scientists and academics from the two countries, a wide range of cultural exchange programmes are conducted by the more than 30 Finnish-German cultural associations in Finland as well as by the more than 70 local chapters of the German-Finnish Society – one of the largest bilateral societies of its kind in Germany – and the Berlin-based Finnish Institute in Germany.
+Activities are also carried out as part of the more than 70 town and municipality twinning arrangements, including exchanges for secondary school students and young people.
+Germany remains a popular study destination for Finnish students.